chmaha/airwindows-JSFX-ports/porting_guide.md

 ## name_of_plugin.h (e.g. Dubly3.h)

+1. Find the `public:` section
+2. Add any constants to the beginning of the `@init` section.
-1. Scroll down to the `private:` section.
+3. Scroll down to the `private:` section.
-2. Add any arrays using `freemem`, e.g.:
+4. Add any arrays using `freemem`, e.g.:
    ```cpp
    bezA[13];
    bezB[13];